Exp-Intro-to-GitHub-Flow-Cohort-1/series-intro-to-github-flow-C1ndyJS/.github/AboutMe.md

-I am very happy because it's my fisrt time that I amgoing to do a path from Github, Very Excited to complete something else in the world of colaboration, another this is I am happy to practice my english here when I learn about the Github basics concepts
+I am very happy because it's my fisrt time that I am going to do a path from Github, Very Excited to complete something else in the world of colaboration, another this is I am happy to practice my english here when I learn about the Github basics concepts